JaninWanjiru/Cat-App/README.md

 - Ensure you have an internet connection to access the external APIs and CDN libraries.
 - The project gracefully handles invalid input and failed API requests.

----

-Feel free to modify this file to fit your assignment or submission requirements.